 In the 1930s museums almost literally fought for his work.
 His work was produced with such painstaking precision that he only painted a couple of works each year.

 His Portrait of a Young Woman was shown at the Royal Academy in 1935 and was bought for £500 (a massive price at the time) by the Ferens Art Gallery in Hull.
 Or so it thought.
 The Gallery announced the acquisition with pride in the press, but a few days later they got some bad news: they had been gazumped.
 The Trustees of the Chantrey Bequest, which was administered by the Royal Academy, exercised their authority, and bought it for the Tate.
 It was stated that they had reserved the work the day before the exhibition opened, but Hull claimed they had bought it ‘fair and square’.
 In the ensuing wrangle it was noted that nobody had put Hull’s red ‘sold’ sticker on it, so the sale to the Ferens had not been properly executed.
 Litigation was threatened, and was only put off when the Tate agreed to lend the painting to Hull for six months.

 Hull got their just reward nearly 50 years later.
 Their director saw Frampton’s painting A Game of Patience, which shows the same woman (a professional artist’s model called Miss Margaret Austin-Jones) at Morphet’s Tate Gallery exhibition of 1982.

 Memories had not faded, and the stand-off of 1935 was resurrected.
 This time, though, Hull was given first refusal and they got the painting they wanted.

 Patrick Elliott, Curator, National Galleries of Scotland

-'True to Life: British Realist Painting in the 1920s and 1930s', at the Scottish National Gallery of Modern Art is open until 29th October 2017.
+'True to Life: British Realist Painting in the 1920s and 1930s' was at the Scottish National Gallery of Modern Art in 2017.